Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Transition amplitude and weak decay form factors

-With the relevant form factors thus obtained in terms of model quantities, the helicity amplitudes and hence the decay rates for semileptonic $B_c$-meson decays to radially excited $(2S$ and $3S) $ charmonium and charm meson states are evaluated and our predictions are listed in the next section.
+With the form factors thus obtained in terms of model quantities, the helicity amplitudes and hence the decay rates for semileptonic $B_c$-meson decays to radially excited $(2S$ and $3S) $ charmonium and charm meson states are evaluated and our predictions are listed in Sec.4.